espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Horizon Thunder Sphere.md

 # Horizon Thunder Sphere
 ![[systems-pf2e-icons-spells-horizon-thunder-sphere.webp|150]]

 You gather magical energy into your palm, forming a concentrated ball of electricity that crackles and rumbles like impossibly distant thunder.
 Make a ranged spell attack roll against your target's AC.
 On a success, you deal 3d6 electricity damage.
-On a critical success, the target takes double damage and is [[Dazzled]] for 1 round.
+On a critical success, the target takes double damage and is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] for 1 round.
 The number of actions you spend when Casting this Spell determines the range and other parameters.

 2 This spell has a range of 30 feet.